 An Upgraded Mug

 Everyone loves options—so give them to your guests!
-These dark chocolate, salted caramel, and mint chocolate chip options def sound like winners to us.
+These dark chocolate, salted caramel, and mint chocolate chip options definitely sound like winners to us.